michael/documents-legacy/knight-news-challenge.md

 ## 2. How will your project make data more useful?
 [50 words]

-- Semantic Editing: Substance focusses on content and suggests structured, content-oriented writing.
+- Semantic Editing: Focus on content and structured, content-oriented writing.

-- Collaboration: Substance enables open collaboration.
-Everyone can participate by adding comments and submitting patches.
+- Open Collaboration: Everyone can participate by adding comments and submitting patches.

 - Create once, publish everywhere: Documents are exposed as data, ready to be turned into arbitrary output formats (PDF,ePub, ...) or integrated with other applications.